Bed bugs aren’t just a problem within your home. They can be carried around and spread without even realising it.

 Bed bugs require dark, cool areas to live and multiply.
 This means that your luggage or clothing can quite easily pick up bed bugs from infested areas and carry them with you to other areas.

-Hotel rooms give bed bugs are good opportunity to live, hide, and even hitch-hike from one area to another, as they have a constant supply of new hosts.
+Hotel rooms give bed bugs a good opportunity to live, hide, and even hitch-hike from one area to another, as they have a constant supply of new hosts.

 1. Protect items in your luggage